Why do we pay for software AI can build for free?

 Here is what most CFOs don’t think about when they see the demo.

 These are not interns experimenting.
-64 per cent of those who built outside official channels were managers or above.
-They went around IT because it was faster (31 per cent), because existing software didn’t do enough (25 per cent), because the IT process was too slow (18 per cent), because tools didn’t integrate with each other (10 per cent), or because IT lacked capacity (10 per cent).
+64 percent of those who built outside official channels were managers or above.
+They went around IT because it was faster (31 percent), because existing software didn’t do enough (25 percent), because the IT process was too slow (18 percent), because tools didn’t integrate with each other (10 percent), or because IT lacked capacity (10 percent).

 The question your CFO is asking is “should we build instead of buy?”
 That question assumes you control what gets built.
 You might not.
 Someone in finance may have already built something with customer data that nobody else knows about.
 That’s called shadow IT (see glossary).
 It’s not new.
 It’s just much easier to create now.
+We have written a deeper look at how this plays out in practice: Shadow AI: managers build tools IT doesn’t know about.

 Six months after the tool was built, it’s in production, connected to real systems, with customer data, and without anyone in IT knowing about it.
 The person who built it may have left.
 IT can’t stop software they don’t know exists.